apache/airflow/docs/apache-airflow-providers-google/operators/cloud/dataflow.rst

     :start-after: [START howto_operator_start_template_job]
     :end-before: [END howto_operator_start_template_job]

+Also for this action you can use the operator in the deferrable mode:

+.. exampleinclude:: /../../tests/system/providers/google/cloud/dataflow/example_dataflow_template.py
+    :language: python
+    :dedent: 4
+    :start-after: [START howto_operator_start_template_job_deferrable]
+    :end-before: [END howto_operator_start_template_job_deferrable]

 See the `list of Google-provided templates that can be used with this operator
 <https://cloud.google.com/dataflow/docs/guides/templates/provided-templates>`_.

-Here is an example of running Flex template with :class:`~airflow.providers.google.cloud.operators.dataflow.DataflowStartFlexTemplateOperator`:
+Here is an example of running a Dataflow job using a Flex Template with :class:`~airflow.providers.google.cloud.operators.dataflow.DataflowStartFlexTemplateOperator`:

 .. exampleinclude:: /../../tests/system/providers/google/cloud/dataflow/example_dataflow_template.py